ONSdigital/ssdc-rm-acceptance-tests/CODE_GUIDE.md

 ### Assertions

-Assertions should use the [`test_helper`](acceptance_tests/utilities/test_case_helper.py) assertion methods and should always include a message with relevant data and or explanation.
+Assertions should use the [`test_helper`](acceptance_tests/utilities/test_case_helper.py) assertion methods and should always include a message with relevant explanation and data where it is useful.